SAP-samples/teched2025-DA261/exercises/ex0/README.md

 <br><br>

 ### 2.3 Configure the python runtime
-The prepared python runtime and tools, as part of the Business Application Studio dev-space, requires some additional refinement regarding python package installations and connection to the SAP HANA Cloud database from Python.
+The prepared python runtime and tools, as part of the Business Application Studio dev-space, require some additional refinement regarding python package installation and connection to the SAP HANA Cloud database from Python.

 Pursue the following steps
 1. Select the Jupyter Notebook __/exercises/ex0/ex0_1_python_setup.ipynb__ to __open__ it from the project explorer tree.
 <br>![](./images/BAS_python_setup_jnb.png)

-2. The notebook, with executable code cells, will be displayed on the screen.
+2. The notebook, with executable python code cells, will be displayed on the screen.
    <br>![](./images/BAS_open_jnb.png)

 3. Scroll down to the notebook script cell with the __!pip install ... commands__